 The production is fast-paced and amazingly energetic and I was actually surprised that when it finished over two hours had elapsed, time is not something you think about as you sing, clap and occasionally dance your way through.
 By the end, near enough everyone was on their feet and yelling for more – I wouldn’t have minded another hour or so.

 I was lucky enough to see Michael Jackson live at Wembley in 1997 and have to say, this is the nearest thing to that concert that I can imagine.
 Michael himself may be dead but with Thriller Live – just celebrating becoming the 15th longest running musical in the West End – delighting audiences eight times a week his music lives on.

 Moonwalking into the West End after three acclaimed UK tours and standing ovations across Europe, Thriller – Live is a spectacular, high-octane show celebrating the career of Michael Jackson and the Jackson 5.

-In a career spanning 40 years, Michael Jackson sold 750 million records worldwide with the Thriller album, which is still the world’s best-selling recording of all time.
-Thriller Live includes over two hours of non-stop hit songs in a show that recaptures the dazzling spectacle of Michael Jackson’s legendary live performances.
+In a career spanning 40 years, Michael Jackson’s Thriller has over 100 million sales worldwide and 1 billion total sales.
+(Michael Jackson’s ‘Thriller’ Becomes First-Ever 30 Times Multi-Platinum Album) Thriller Live includes over two hours of non-stop hit songs in a show that recaptures the dazzling spectacle of Michael Jackson’s legendary live performances.

 Expect your favourite Jackson songs delivered by a super-talented cast and band, including the smash hits: I Want You Back, I’ll Be There, Show You The Way To Go, Can You Feel It, Rock With You, She’s Out Of My Life, Beat It, Billie Jean, Earth Song, Thriller and many more.